 Outside of Asia, you’ll have to check Asian stores or the Asian aisle of your local grocery.

-When buying sesame seeds, choose small packets and store in an airtight container.
-If not refrigerated, use the seeds within three months.
+When buying sesame seeds, choose small packets, store in an airtight container, and keep away from sunlight and heat.
+Refrigeration extends their shelf life.
 Refrigerated, they last for six months and twice as long if kept in the freezer.

 To really bring out the flavor and aroma of sesame seeds, it is best to toast them.

 There are two types of sesame seed oil.
-The light colored variety, made from untoasted sesame seeds, is used for frying (note that it has a high smoking point).
-The dark colored kind, made from toasted sesame seeds, is used—sparingly because of the strong flavor—in sauces and as garnish, often added to the dish just before serving.
-Dark colored sesame seed oil may also be used for frying if diluted with a bland oil.
+The light colored variety, made from unroasted sesame seeds, is used for frying (note that it has a high smoking point).
+The dark colored kind, made from roasted sesame seeds, is used—sparingly because of the strong flavor—in sauces and as garnish, often added to the dish just before serving.
+In other words, dark sesame seed oil is a finishing oil rather than a cooking oil.
+However, dark sesame seed oil may also be used for frying if diluted with a bland oil.